Learning Volterra Memory Kernels for Non-Markovian Qubit Dynamics: Test Problem 3: The transverse Born model

 Generating synthetic data is now more expensive than in the previous case.
 We must compute quadratures over the angular frequency $\omega$ to numerically access the correlation functions.
 Since these functions must be recomputed at every instance of time $t$, the full dynamics are costly to construct.
 To accurately generate the data within an absolute error of $10^{-6}$ at time $t=3$ using 32 grid points, we must use a frequency cutoff of $\Omega=1000$ and $2^{18}$ uniformly spaced frequency points for a numerical integration over $\omega$ using the trapezoidal rule.

-To learn each of the four correlation functions, we found it sufficient to use a $[3/3]$ Pade approximant.
+To learn each of the four correlation functions, we found it sufficient to use a $[3/3]$ Padé approximant.
 Empirically for this case study, we found regularization parameters of $\alpha=10^{-4}$ and $\beta=0.95$ worked sufficiently well to dampen sharp oscillations almost surely to appear without regularization.
-We mention in passing that we found it difficult to find a good balance between $\alpha$ and $\beta=1$, and this is the main reason why we introduce the parameter $\beta$ into the regularization given by eq.~\eqref{eq:reg}.
+We mention in passing that we found it difficult to find a good value of $\alpha$ when $\beta=1$, and this is the main reason why we introduce the parameter $\beta$ into the regularization given by eq.~\eqref{eq:reg}.